Do you ever wonder what your dues pay for?

 - Office rent, including utilities, liability insurance, office supplies, copier, and trash removal service.

 - Membership in larger professional organizations, such as the American Federation of Teachers (AFT).
-These organizations pay for TUGSA’s 2 paid staff; they help us negotiate our contracts; and they help us in a myriad of other ways.
+These organizations pay for some of TUGSA’s 4 paid staff; they help us negotiate our contracts; and they help us in a myriad of other ways.
 Maybe most importantly, they help pick up the tab whenever TUGSA needs to hire a lawyer to represent a graduate student employee with a workplace grievance.

 - TUGSA has clout with the administration to the extent that we have members.
 It only makes good sense to spend some of our money on recruiting new members, and on increasing TUGSA’s visibility.
 We therefore need to spend money on maintaining a website, hosting events, purchasing promotional materials such as t-shirts and buttons, offering incentives such as the Solidarity Grants Program, etc.